What is Acupuncture?

 Early Chinese physicians discovered there is an energy network traversing just below the surface of the skin which communicates from the exterior to the internal organs and structures over 1,000 “Acupoints” on the body.
 This energy works in harmony with the body’s circulatory, nervous, muscular, digestive, genitourinary and all other systems of the body.
 When this vital energy becomes blocked or weakened, an effect in a body system or anatomic location becomes evident.
 Stimulation of one or a combination of key “Acupoints” on the body may restore harmony to the affected area.

 There are several acupuncture methods beyond simply inserting needles.
 Sometimes a low electrical charge is sent through the needles and sometimes the needles are heated with a heat lamp or “moxa stick,” which is an herbal heat source that looks and burns like a cigar.
 Sometimes two needles are used at one trigger point.
 Sometimes the needles are twirled or manipulated by hand, and sometimes needles aren’t used at all, but trigger points are massaged instead.

 Can Acupuncture help my condition?

 The best answer will come from an experienced practitioner like Dr. Bardwell who will examine your medical history, condition, and what other treatments you have been or are receiving, and then decide whether acupuncture is suitable by itself or as adjunctive therapy.
-If traditional treatment according to a Western diagnosis isn’t resolving your problem, is quite expensive, or has significant side effects associated with it, then acupuncture may be an alternative form of treatment.
+If traditional treatments haven’t resolved your problem, then acupuncture may be an option.

 Conditions Recommended for Acupuncture by the World Health Organization (W.H.O.)